openstack/charm-gnocchi/src/README.md

     juju add-relation gnocchi:storage-ceph ceph-mon:client
     juju add-relation gnocchi:metric-service ceilometer:metric-service

+If you want to use mysql-innodb-cluster rather than percona-cluster, you need to add routing middleware to ensure the requests are routed to the correct node.
+Replace the percona-cluster relation with:

+    juju deploy --channel 8.0/stable mysql-router gnocchi-mysql-router
+    juju integrate gnocchi-mysql-router:db-router mysql-innodb-cluster:db-router
+    juju integrate gnocchi-mysql-router:shared-db gnocchi:shared-db

 The Gnocchi API should now be used to service information queries.
 As such, once re-configuration caused by the above relations has settled, the Ceilometer API will be disabled.